One Plate Per Meal

 Start to understand your hunger cues, and your eating habits and patterns.
 You’ll be surprised why you eat, what you eat, and when you eat it!
 These will help you build a better foundation for your following meals.

-Did you try this experiment?
+Already using Ate and tried this experiment?
 What worked or didn’t work for you?
 Share your results with us!